 GM Market Share in the US, China and South America

-This article mainly focuses on General Motors vehicle sales and market share in its major markets.
-For example, the following series of charts are displaying vehicle sales and market share data in the United States, China and South America.
+This article explores General Motors’ vehicle retail sales and market share in regions such as the United States, China and South America.

-The reason that US, China and South America were chosen for discussion is that these regions contribute the biggest chunk of revenue to GM.
-In addition, all three regions represent GM biggest markets in the world.
+The reason that U.S., China and South America are chosen for discussion is that these regions contribute the biggest chunk of vehicle sales to GM.
+In addition, all three regions represent GM’s biggest automotive markets in the world.

-Here is a snapshot of the data of total vehicles sales from the 2Q19 quarterly filing:
+Here is a snapshot of the total vehicles sales data from the 4Q19 annual filing:

 Total Vehicle Sales and Revenue Recognition

-For investors who are interested in vehicle sales data that correlates with revenue recognized in the income statements, you can read about the article here: General Motors Wholesale Vehicle Sales.
+Investors who are interested in GM’s wholesale vehicle sales data that correlates with revenue recognized in the income statements can read about the article here: General Motors Wholesale Vehicle Sales.